Aging on the Run

 Well, all I know is it is time to watch the sunset.

 The beach is growing on me – my attachment to it.
-I am eager to run and see what it is doing now, soothed by familiarity, excited by change in tides and the length of waves.
-Sky is also part of it.
+I am eager to run and see what it is doing now, soothed by familiarity, excited by the change in tides and the length of waves.
+The sky is also part of it.

-We went to Lagos yesterday.
-Took the bus, a comfortable way to travel.
+We went to Lagos yesterday, on he bus—a comfortable way to travel.
 Most of the other passengers were our age.
 A melody of languages.
 So I was tired, and Lagos was tiring.
-Still I’m glad we went.
+Still, I’m glad we went.
 The bus ride was a good way to see the countryside.
-No Iowa size farms, just small ones on hillsides: orange and lemon groves.
+No Iowa-size farms, just small ones on hillsides: orange and lemon groves.
 Sheep, a few cows—not many.
 Grape arbors.

-We climbed the hill to the top of the cliffs and went to the beach, more cliffs here, more shells, more graffiti on human-made holding walls.
-Fun to watch the selfie-taking shenanigans of other tourists.
+We climbed the hill to the top of the cliffs and went to the beach, more cliffs here, more shells, and more graffiti on human-made holding walls.
+We enjoyed the selfie-taking shenanigans of other tourists.

 November 8

 Breakfast at Busieras Salmon e Ovos.
 Mexidas.
-Not sure what this dish of scramble eggs with smoked salmon had to do with Mexico, but it was delicious and presented beautifully.
+Not sure what this dish of scrambled eggs with smoked salmon had to do with Mexico, but it was delicious and presented beautifully.

 Not conflating is hard.
-Emotional resentments toward a people can pass from generation to generation.
+Emotional resentment toward a people can pass from generation to generation.
 But who said anti-racism is easy?
 Fighting conflation is ½ of antiracism 101.

 November 9, Sardines